 - Proof of identification, such as a passport or other form of photo identification.

-Additionally, if your business is registered as a corporation, the bank may request copies of the following documents:
+Additionally, if your business is registered as a proprietary limited company, private proprietary company or corporation, the bank may request copies of the following documents:

 - A partnership agreement if your business is a partnership.